-A bank has also issued the Corporation a \$3,850,000 letter of credit related to its professional liability insurance coverage (see Note 7) which has no expiration date.
-In March 2011, a bank issued the Corporation an additional \$3,600,000 letter of credit that also has no expiration date.
+As of December 31, 2011 the Corporation was obligated under a \$9,630,000 letter of credit from Suntrust bank related to its professional liability insurance coverage (see Note 7) which has no expiration date.

 Net Patient Service Revenue

 Net patient service revenue is reported at the estimated realizable amounts from patients, third-party payors and others for services rendered.
 A significant portion of the Corporation's patient service revenue is reimbursed through Medicare and Medicaid.
 Reimbursements by these third-party payors are based upon the Corporation's approved billing rates less a 6% discount.
 Contractual discounts and certain denials of payment for services rendered are recorded as reductions of net patient service revenue.